AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/veeva-crm-sync/setup/step-1-of-3-add-marketo-fields-to-veeva-crm.md

 ## Add Marketo Fields to Veeva CRM {#add-marketo-fields-to-veeva-crm}

-Add three custom fields on the lead and contact objects in Veeva CRM listed above.
+Add a custom field on the lead and contact objects in Veeva CRM listed above.
 If you want to add more, see the table of available fields at the end of this section.

 Perform the following steps for the Score field to add it.